groundlight/framegrab/README.md

 ```

 #### RTSP Discovery
-RTSP cameras with support for ONVIF can be discovered using the tool built into the library.
-It provides a convenient method for finding all the RTSP cameras in the local network.
+RTSP cameras with support for ONVIF can be discovered on your local network in the following way:

 ```python
 from framegrab import RTSPDiscovery, ONVIFDeviceInfo